-UAE welcomes Yemen peace efforts after Biden announcement on ending support for Yemen war
+UAE welcomes peace efforts after Biden announcement on ending support for Yemen war

 “The UAE ended its military involvement in Yemen in October of last year.
 Eager to see the war over, the UAE has supported UN efforts and multiple peace initiatives,” Anwar Gargash, the Emirati Minister of State for Foreign Affairs, tweeted.